warwickbuilds/Browser-Extension-Home-Assistant-Quick-Restart/README.md

-# Home Assistant Quick Rest Browser Extension
+# Home Assistant Quick Restart Browser Extension
-Simple page action browser extension that allows you to quickly restart Home Assitant if an instance is detect on the active page.
+Simple page action browser extension that allows you to quickly restart Home Assistant if an instance is detect on the active page.

 If button is active a Home Assistant instance has been detected and when click a configuration check will first be performed and if successful a restart will be called.